MetaScript-Foundation/MetaScript/README.md

-An egotistical pnarcissistic rogramming language, written in the holy TypeScript.
+An egotistical narcissistic programming language, written in the holy TypeScript.

 # Running
 - To run a specific file: `npm run metascript <FILENAME>`